renerocksai/renerocksai.github.io/_posts/2021-01-16-y-how-cpu-works.md

 | **instruction register 2** | holds the first part of the operand (LOW byte)   |
 | **instruction register 3** | holds the second part of the operand (HIGH byte) |

 The **opcode** is the actual machine code of the instruction, just a number.
 For the sake of simplicity, all instructions of the RRISC CPU are 3 bytes wide.
-That means that an instruction always consists of all 3 bytes for the 3 intruction registers, no matter if the operation needs an operand or not.
+That means that an instruction always consists of all 3 bytes for the 3 instruction registers, no matter if the operation needs an operand or not.

 #### The concept of HIGH byte and LOW byte